fly-lang/fly/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 to the subprogram.
 To support this, a location description that can be created as a masked select is required.
 See ``DW_OP_LLVM_select_bit_piece``.

-Since the active lane mask may be held in a register, a way to get the value of a register on entry to a subprogram is required.
+Since the active lane mask may be held in a register, a way to getValue the value of a register on entry to a subprogram is required.
 To support this an operation that returns the caller value of a register as specified by the Call Frame Information (CFI) is required.
 See ``DW_OP_LLVM_call_frame_entry_reg``